jakkaj/Flow-Down/README.md

 Examples
 --------

 Send person id to server, check HighSpeedCache database for it.
-If it doesn’t exist go to 2, otherwise go on to next step and update the device id for that person.
+If it doesnâ€™t exist go to 2, otherwise go on to next step and update the device id for that person.

 **Set Person Device Id Flow** //Flow title